LeLuniXx/Ideas-moonclient/README.md

 # Ideas-moonclient
-mc client for better compatiblity with moonsmp expansion with shaders and ui engine
+mc client for better compatiblity with moonsmp expansion with shaders and map ui engine